personoids/personoids-lite/README.md

 (don't have this option? visit our requirements)
 - Click `Find manifest` and then `Install`

-- Open the plugins dropdown and Select `Personoids Plugin`
+- Open the plugins dropdown and Select `Personoids Lite Plugin`

 - In the Settings, `Enable the Plugin devtools`